The History of the Toronto Concert Choir

-The Oakham House Choir was established in 1984 by Professor Marie Dowler of the Ryerson English department and Matthew Jaskiewicz, a former conductor with the Warsaw Chamber Opera, who had just arrived in Canada as a political refugee.
+The Oakham House Choir was established in 1984 by Professor Marie Dowler of the Ryerson University English department and Matthew Jaskiewicz, a former conductor with the Warsaw Chamber Opera, who had just arrived in Canada.

 In those early days, many of the members lacked extensive choral experience, though they made up for it with their enthusiasm.
-Mr. Jaskiewicz, who spoke no English, gave his instructions in French or Polish – several other Polish immigrants had joined the choir – and relied on someone to translate for him.
+Mr. Jaskiewicz, who spoke no English, gave his instructions in French and relied on someone to translate for him.

 Despite those tentative beginnings, the choir grew steadily under Mr. Jaskiewicz’s direction.
 As its musical standards rose, its repertoire expanded to include many of the best-known choral masterpieces.
 Today the Oakham House Choir is a respected ensemble and an integral part of Toronto’s music scene.